Toyota Proace City Electric Review 2024

 Driving the Toyota Proace City Electric

-The Toyota Proace City Electric matches its Stellantis stablemates among the best small electric vans to drive – it’s a great all-rounder with tidy handling, a tight turning circle (11.8m) and surprisingly peppy performance, while its low roof height means it’ll fit in most garages and multi-storey car parks with no issues.
+The Toyota Proace City Electric matches its Stellantis stablemates among the best small electric vans to drive.
+It’s a great all-rounder with tidy handling, a tight turning circle at 11.8m and surprisingly peppy performance, while its low roof height means it’ll fit in most garages and multi-storey car parks without issue.

 The ride is great and soaks up broken surfaces well, while the electric power steering is both precise and well-weighted.

 There are three separate driving modes: Eco, Normal and Power.
-Each delivers a different power output and the 205-mile range only really applies in 81PS Eco mode, but the instant torque of the electric motor means that’ll be enough for most urban applications.
+Each delivers a different power output, so the 205-mile range only applies in 81PS Eco mode but the instant torque of the electric motor means that’ll be enough for most urban applications.

 Expect a range of closer to 145 miles in Normal mode, where the power output is 109PS.
 You’ll only get the full 136PS in Power mode, which saps battery power alarmingly quickly but comes into its own when merging with fast traffic via slip roads — just remember to switch back afterwards if you want to maximise the distance the van will travel.

 The new Dynamic Surround View system aids visibility by projecting two views of the rear of the van to a digital rear-view mirror.
-It’s really useful for changing lanes and driving in traffic, but unlike a traditional mirror the camera system makes it hard to judge distances and reverse parking manoeuvres are still best conducted using the mirrors and parking sensors to accurately judge distance.
+It’s really useful for changing lanes and driving in traffic but unlike a traditional mirror the camera system makes it hard to judge distances.
+Reverse parking manoeuvres are still best conducted using the mirrors and parking sensors for accuracy.

-Drive is selected via a toggle switch on the centre console, whilst the amount of regenerative braking can be controlled via steering wheel paddles that adjust the braking power – in its strongest setting, this can slow the van to walking pace and in urban use will help increase the overall range, but on the open road it slows the van a bit too sharply for comfort.
+Drive is selected via a toggle switch on the centre console, while the amount of regenerative braking can be controlled via steering wheel paddles that adjust the braking power.
+In its strongest setting this can slow the van to walking pace and in urban use will help increase the overall range but on the open road it slows the van a bit too sharply for comfort.

 Toyota Proace City Electric interior

 The headline payload figure for the Toyota Proace City Electric is 780kg.
-That’s 220kg less than the diesel versions, but as small electric vans go its impressive, and better than the Renault Kangoo E-Tech, for example.
+That’s 220kg less than the diesel versions but as small electric vans go its impressive.
+It outranks the Renault Kangoo E-Tech, for example.

-There are two lengths of Toyota Proace City Electric offered in the UK, known inventively as ‘Short’ and ‘Long’.
-Both are designed with function very much in mind.
+There are two lengths of Toyota Proace City Electric offered in the UK, known inventively as Short and Long, both designed with function very much in mind.
 In Short layout the Toyota Proace City is 4.4 metres long, with 3.3 metres of usable load bay length and the option of a load-through bulkhead.
 It’ll swallow a Euro pallet and comes with a single side loading door.

-Twin side loading doors are offered on the 4.75-metre-length Long model, which will gobble up two Euro pallets, as well as a crew cab option which will still swallow one pallet.
+Twin side loading doors are offered on the 4.75-metre-length Long model, which will gobble up two Euro pallets, as well as a crew cab option which will still take one pallet.

 Both have a flat load bay and narrow wheelarch intrusions, making them pretty spacious for small vans.

-Major controls are operated either via the 10-inch touchscreen or (in the case of the ventilation features) through fiddly buttons mounted beneath it – easy to operate with the simple up/down paddles of the climate control but not quite so intuitive with the more basic controls of air-con equipped models.
+Major controls are operated either via the 10-inch touchscreen or, in the case of the ventilation features, through fiddly buttons mounted beneath it.
+It's easy to operate with the simple up/down paddles of the climate control but not quite so intuitive with the more basic controls of air-con equipped models.

 What does a Toyota Proace City Electric cost?